 - Madison and the surrounding area offer excellent public schools, a range of housing options, a wide variety of activities and organizations for families and children

 Major Courtney Olson graduated from the REECAS M.A. program in 2014.
 At present she is the Deputy Chief of the Defense Threat Reduction Agency Eurasia Region in Tbilisi, Georgia.

 Dr. Daniel L Burghart is Dean of the College of Strategic Intelligence and a professor of National Security and Eurasian Studies at the National Defense Intelligence University in Washington, DC.
 A specialist in Russian, CIS and Central European Affairs, Burghart has a B.A. in Political Science from Illinois, an M.A. in Political Science and Graduate Certificate in Russian Area Studies from the University of Wisconsin-Madison, and a Ph.D. in Russian and International Studies from the University of Surrey.
 Over his 30 years of service in the Army, he served in a variety of Foreign Area Officer assignments before retiring as a Colonel in June 2003.

-Lieutenant Colonel Steven Johnson is a Regional Desk Officer at U.S. Army Europe in Wiesbaden Germany.
+Lieutenant Colonel (Retired) Steven Johnson is a Regional Desk Officer at U.S. Army Europe in Wiesbaden Germany.
 A career Army officer with extensive international experience focused on Eastern Europe and the Former Soviet Union, LTC Johnson has served as the Executive Officer to the Director for International Affairs and the Eurasian Regional Manager for the Missile Defense Agency in Ft.
 Belvoir, VA.
-He previously served as an Inspection Team Chief and Team Deputy at the Defense Threat Reduction Agency – Europe, Operations Officer to the Arms Control Inspection Unit, Defense Threat Reduction Office at the U.S. Embassy in Moscow, and as Chief of the Government of Iraq Operations Lane as part of United States Forces in Iraq.
+He previously served as an Inspection Team Chief and Team Deputy at the Defense Threat Reduction Agency – Europe, Operations Officer to the Arms Control Inspection Unit, Defense Threat Reduction Office at the U.S. Embassy in Moscow, and as Chief of the Government of Iraq Operations as part of United States Forces in Iraq.
 LTC Johnson received his M.A. in REECAS from UW-Madison in 2004.